sascha-kirch/sascha-kirch.github.io/docs/_projects/FVV.md

 ## Why This Is Interesting (Personal Perspective)

 The problem nicely bridges classical geometry (calibration, stereo, visibility) with modern generative modeling and real‑time systems constraints (latency budgets, GPU memory, bitrate).
-Being constraint requires smart and creative engineering: how to pick the right priors, where to inject learned components, how to balance quality vs speed.
+Being constrained requires smart, creative engineering: how to pick the right priors, where to inject learned components, how to balance quality vs speed.
 The application space is compelling too: live events, remote collaboration, training simulations—being able to move freely through a real scene opens up new interaction modes and experiences.

 ## References & Demo (Original System)